 In a ruling dated March 18, 2022, the judge in summary proceedings of the Paris Commercial Court ruled that it had no jurisdiction.
-The case was brought before the supervisory judge, who is due to decide in April on the replacement of the expert.
+The case was brought before the supervisory judge.
+By an order of April 27, 2022, the latter decided to maintain the legal expert Mr Dejean de La Batie and to add a co-expert, Mr Doppelt

 On November 2, 2021, in spite of the expert assessment in progress, Unu GmbH sued Forsee Power on the same grounds before the Paris Commercial Court ruling as a trial judge, and claimed €15,845 thousand for material losses suffered as well as €50 thousand for non-material losses.
-The court remanded the case to May 25, 2022 for a procedural hearing.
+The court remanded the case to July 6, 2022, for a procedural hearing.
 The Company expects the Court to stay proceedings until the expert report is filed.